Commercial DUI Charges

 Two – Improper procedures were followed during the traffic stop.
 If it can be shown that the police didn’t follow proper protocol during the arrest, the charges against the driver may ultimately be dismissed.
 There are mandatory procedures set forth in Title 17 that must be followed.
 There are regulations on the manner in which blood, breath, and urine tests are conducted.
 This includes that a breathalyzer is administered at least 15 minutes after observation during which no food or drink is consumed, nor is any vomit expelled.The police must have read an individual being placed under arrest his or her Miranda rights and there must be probable cause for an arrest.

 Innocent people are charged with DUIs relatively frequently.
-It is important to understand your rights and to be diligent about police following the law and seek out legal expertise from a Sacramento California criminal attorney.
+It is important to understand your rights and to be diligent about police following the law and seek out legal expertise from a DUI attorney in Sacramento.

 It is extremely important to seek legal representation from a knowledgeable, experienced lawyer to help you with your case.
 Anyone holding a commercial license that is charged with a DUI is facing extremely steep and life-changing consequences.
 It is important to hire a high quality lawyer when your livelihood is on the line.

 The consequences of a commercial DUI charge can alter your life in countless of ways.
 The Law Offices of Wing & Parisi have over 30 years of experience handling a variety of cases, including commercial DUI charges.
 We understand how stressful and devastating this time can be which is why we are here to help.
-Give us a call at (916) 441-4888 for a free consultation with a Sacramento California criminal attorney.
+Give us a call at (916) 441-4888 for a free consultation with a DUI Attorney in Sacramento.